Endometriosis

-Symptoms can be very different from person to person, varying in range and intensity.
-About 25% of individuals have no symptoms, while for some it can be a debilitating disease.
-Common symptoms include pelvic pain, heavy and painful periods, pain with bowel movements, painful urination, pain during sexual intercourse, and infertility.
-Nearly half of those affected have chronic pelvic pain, while 70% feel pain during menstruation.
-Up to half of affected individuals are infertile.
-Besides physical symptoms, endometriosis can affect a person's mental health and social life.
+Symptoms vary widely between individuals.
+Some have no symptoms, while for others it is a debilitating disease.
+Common symptoms include pelvic pain, heavy and painful periods, pain with bowel movements, painful urination, painful sex, fatigue, and infertility.
+Beyond bodily symptoms, endometriosis can affect a person's mental health and social life.
+It is not known exactly what causes the disease.
+Possible causes include backward (retrograde) flow of menstrual fluid, genetic factors, hormones, and problems with the immune system.